 3-4 teaspoons poultry seasoning

 black pepper, to taste

-Heat 3 tablespoons olive oil over medium heat.
+Heat 3 tablespoons olive oil over medium to medium-high heat.
 Add carrots, celery, onion and 1 teaspoon salt.
 Cook for about 6-8 minutes, stirring occasionally.

 Add garlic, cook for an additional 2-3 minutes, being careful to not let garlic burn.

-Add rice, stock, chickpeas, poultry seasoning, thyme, bay leaf, 2 cups water and 1 teaspoon salt.
+Add rice, stock, chickpeas, poultry seasoning, thyme, bay leaf, 2 cups water and 2 teaspoons salt.
 Bring to boil, cover and simmer until rice is full cooked.
 Stir occasionally and add more water if needed.

 When rice is cooked, add cashew cream (or bechamel) and stir to combine.
-Season with additional salt and black pepper, to taste.
-I suggest starting with 1/4 teaspoon black pepper and adding more from there.
+Season with additional salt and black pepper to taste, 1/4 to 1/2 teaspoon.
 Simmer for a few more minutes to fully incorporate cream.

 Using Dry Beans: technically, you’re supposed to soak dry beans before cooking, however, when working at a produce-forward restaurant in NYC, we always cooked chickpeas from dry, skipping the soaking step.
 Make sure to cover beans with lots of water, then bring to boil, reduce to simmer and partially cover pot, simmering until beans are tender.
 Check water level from time to time.